code-423n4/2022-11-paraspace-findings/data/pavankv-Q.md

 And All scoped contract is having this same .

-6. Instead of struct declare as a state variable  :- One item in struct is not efficient than one state variable
+6. Instead of struct ,declare as a state variable  :- One item in struct is not efficient than one state variable

 code snippet:-